vuejs/docs/src/guide/reusability/composables.md

 ### Input Arguments

 A composable can accept ref arguments even if it doesn't rely on it for reactivity.
 If you are writing a composable that may be used by other developers, it's a good idea to handle the case of input arguments being refs instead of raw values.
-The [`unref()`](/api/reactivity-utilities.html#unref) utility function will come handy for this purpose:
+The [`unref()`](/api/reactivity-utilities.html#unref) utility function will come in handy for this purpose:

 ```js
 import { unref } from 'vue'